Three Places in Landscapes That Are Ideal for Waterwise Plants

 On a related note…. it’s common for developers to plant narrow strips of lawn that become default pathways, such as between buildings, near utility boxes or in the spaces connecting front to back yards.

-Instead, consider turning these narrow strips of lawn into actual pathways made of hardscape materials, complemented by waterwise plants and groundcovers.
+Instead, consider turning these narrow strips of lawn into actual pathways made of hardscape materials, complemented by water-wise plants and groundcovers.

 3) Park strips / sidewalk strips